 Don’t forget your website!
-Regardless of the type of digital fundraiser you choose to host, it should always link back to your nonprofit website in one way or another.
-That being said, it’s of utmost importance that your website should be well-designed and up-to-date with all the latest trends (as discussed above).
+Regardless of the type of digital fundraiser you decide to host, your campaign should always link back to your nonprofit website in one way or another.
+With that in mind, it’s of utmost importance that your website is well-designed and up-to-date.

-Here are a few things to consider implementing on your website (if you haven’t already):
+Here are a few things to make sure you’re implementing on your website (if you’re not already!):

-- A consistently updated blog: Charitable organizations and for-profit businesses alike have found blogs to be an excellent tool for sharing relevant information with dedicated audiences.
-For instance, you can use your nonprofit blog to tell powerful stories about the impact that your organization has had on your community, including tales of specific constituents (with their permission, of course) and how their lives have been changed.
+- A consistently updated blog: Charitable organizations and for-profit businesses alike use blogs as an excellent tool for sharing new and relevant information with dedicated audiences.
+For instance, you can use your nonprofit blog to tell powerful stories about the impact that your organization has had on your community, including experiences of specific constituents (with their permission, of course) and how their lives have been changed.

-- A user-friendly navigational structure: Increased traffic to your nonprofit website won’t be of much assistance to your fundraiser if users are unsure of how to navigate your site once they’ve arrived.
-To avoid this conundrum, be sure to include a detailed and organized navigation bar on the top or left side of your pages.
-Prominent pages should be linked to from the menu at all times, including an eye-catching “DONATE” button to make sure you’re always leading users quickly and directly to your online donation form.
+- A user-friendly navigational structure: Increased traffic to your nonprofit website won’t help you much if your users are unsure how to navigate through your site once they’re there!
+To avoid confusion, be sure you include a detailed and well-organized navigation bar on your pages.
+Prominent pages should be clearly linked from your menu, and your design should include a persistent, eye-catching “DONATE” button to make sure you’re always leading users quickly and directly to your primary online donation form.

-- A visually pleasing design: While your website’s content is surely a crucial element, it’s not the only thing to consider.
-Instead, it’s a good idea to balance the informational copy with a visually-appealing design.
+- A visually pleasing design: While your website’s content is surely a crucial component, it’s a good idea to make sure that you balance your informational copy with a visually-appealing design.
 A quality design and layout will help you fully engage your visitors and lead them further down the conversion cycle.
 But don’t overdo it!
-For example, a few images can add value to your site, while an overwhelming number can actually detract from the main content.
+For example, a few images can make a big impact on your site, while an overwhelming number can actually detract from the main content and cause confusion.

-These three elements will provide a solid foundation from which to build out your modern website.
-However, because internet trends are so constantly changing, it can be difficult to stay on top.
-That’s why we suggest investing in a nonprofit consultant that specializes in digital fundraising and web design can help you make sure you’re following best practices and implementing quality, creative work when exploring new ideas.
+Paying attention to these three elements will give you a solid foundation for your nonprofit’s website.
+However, with internet trends constantly changing, it can be difficult to stay on top of things!
+Investing in a nonprofit consultant that specializes in digital fundraising and web design can help you make sure you’re following best practices and implementing quality, creative work when exploring new ideas.

 2. Create a hashtag

-Whenever you host a digital fundraiser, it’s a good idea to encourage your supporters to contribute and promote your campaigns on their own social media platforms.
-In order to do so most effectively, be sure to come up with a trendy hashtag.
+Whenever you host a digital fundraiser, come up with a trendy hashtag to encourage your supporters to contribute and promote your campaigns on their own social media platforms.

-In case you need a brief reminder, a hashtag is a predetermined word or phrase that, when paired with the symbol (#), is used to identify and group messages on social media.
+If you’re not already familiar, a hashtag is a predetermined word or phrase that, when paired with the symbol (#), is used to identify and group messages by topic on social media.
 When choosing a phrase for your hashtag, it should be:

 - Unique: Make sure your hashtag is unique to your nonprofit fundraiser.
-If another organization or mission is already using that phrase, your messages will get all jumbled together, essentially removing the purpose behind a hashtag.
+If another organization or mission is already using the same phrase, your messages will get all jumbled together and cause confusion.

 - Memorable: When you assign a hashtag to your digital fundraising campaign, it should be simple for supporters to remember.
 That way, whenever they see the phrase (including across any of your other marketing materials), they can immediately associate it with your organization and that specific fundraising campaign.

 - User-friendliness: If your hashtag is too complicated, you run the risk of users making even the smallest typos that will separate their post from the rest of your nonprofit messaging.
 If your hashtag is composed of more than one word, it’s a good idea to begin each new word with a capital letter.
 For example, take a look at the differences between #SaveTheTurtles and #savetheturtles.
 The first one is easier to read, right?
-That means it’s also easier for users to type on their own.
+That means it’s also easier for users to remember and use.